agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 > Flash Update - PROSITE

-**Paste your putative P450 protein sequence into your WORD file or otherwise keep a copy of it for next week**
+**Paste your putative P450 protein sequence into your WORD file or otherwise keep a copy of it for next week.**

 **Question #6.
 How many amino acids long is your putative P450?
 Is this length similar to P450 proteins in GenBank from other organisms?**